psychicbologna/recipeak-api/README.md

 ### 2019-10-14

 Beginning to flesh out the server with all the basic installations and data structures.
-Moving to client side.
+Running into an issue with postgres where the pg server isn't being read.
+Moving to client side for a few hours.

+### 2019-10-14

+This corrected itself...

+Got brushed up on the INTERVAL data type [here](http://www.postgresqltutorial.com/postgresql-interval/).